These Freeze-Dried Blueberry Muffins are literally blue and have a definite blueberry flavor that will have everyone

 Freeze-Dried Blueberry Use in Baking

 Fruits used in baking can significantly impact the flavor and quality of your recipes.
 For instance, the fruit you add to your baked confection can have a subtle or definite impact on the flavor and texture of your final product.
 Similar to chemistry, pastry requires rules to be followed.

 Bakers must approach with caution when using different types of fruit in a baked good recipe.
 When added or used improperly, it can destroy the chemical makeup of the entire product, which may result in one sad little tray of muffins.

 To be sure, these blueberry muffins have the perfect amount of fresh blueberries and pack a punch of flavor due to the use of additional freeze-dried blueberries.
 Or you can try using them in other blueberry-themed recipes, such as Blueberry Crumb Cake, or Low-Carb Blueberry Coffee Cake for those of us watching our carbohydrate intake.

 Freeze-dried fruits are not nearly as perishable as fresh, allowing a longer shelf life overall.
 Utilizing freeze-dried blueberries in this muffin batter added an extra oomph of blueberry flavor while also adding a tint of blue to the batter, which adds an element of fun.
-And everyone will get a kick out of the fact that the muffin itself is indeed blue as well.
-The use of freeze-dried fruits in sweets can add a powerful fruit flavor to any recipe.
+And everyone will get a kick out of the fact that the muffin itself is also blue.
+Free freeze-dried fruits in sweets can add a robust flavor to any recipe.
 Because they have been dehydrated, the flavor becomes exceptionally potent.

 - Chocolate Chip Protein Pumpkin Muffins